Scottish independence: Economy

 Independence would mean a much greater change for business than devolution.
 While Scottish nationalists generally assert that independence would not be economically disruptive, unionists and the UK government tend to assert the opposite.
-Journalist Peter Jones argues that calculating the real economic impacts of independence (i.e. whether Scotland would be richer or poorer outwith the UK) is "an extremely hazard, if not impossible, task".
+Journalist Peter Jones writes that calculating the real economic impacts of independence (i.e. whether Scotland would be richer or poorer outwith the UK) is "an extremely hazard, if not impossible, task".

 If businesses concluded that independence would yield benefits, there could be positive economic effects.
 However, if businesses do not, they could postpone spending or investment plans or even leave Scotland entirely.
 Uncertainty caused by independence referendums can also have negative implications for financial markets and the wider economy, depending on the likelihood that separation wins.
 This uncertainty has impacts not only in Scotland, but in the whole of the UK.
 Due to the relative size of Scotland in the UK, any negative economic effects would be felt worse in Scotland.

 Economic modelling by the Centre for Economic Performance found that independence would hit Scotland's economy ‘two to three times’ harder than Brexit.
 According to their model, leaving the UK after Brexit could reduce Scottish income per capita between 6.5 per cent and 8.7 per cent, depending on trade barriers.
 Rejoining the EU would do little to mitigate the costs of Brexit, because the cost of removing trade barriers with the EU is outweighed by the cost of erecting trade barriers with the UK.
 Scotland's largest trading partner is the rest of the UK, which accounts for £51.2 billion in exported goods and services, compared to only £16.1 billion to EU countries.
 According to Nicola Sturgeon, a customs border with the rest of the UK would be needed.
 42% of those in Scotland think it would be financially worse off outside the Union (compared to 36% who think it would be better).